drbobbeaty/DKit/README.md

 	Passed - unable to pop from an empty queue
 	Passed - did 50000000 push/pop pairs in 1127.99ms = 22.5598ns/op

-and the overhead of the `_soze` maintenance is seen in the SPMC queue:
+and the overhead of the `_size` maintenance is seen in the SPMC queue:

 	=== Testing speed and correctness of CircularFIFO === Passed - pushed on 500 integers